Cimy-wang/FusDreamer/README.md

 # RS-FusDreamer
 Official implementation of "A label-efficient remote sensing world model for multimodal data fusion"

+## The prompts of the Houston 2013 dataset.

+## The prompts of the Houston 2018 dataset.

    | Classes | Prompts |
 |-------------|-------------|
    | grass healthy | A hyperspectral and lidar multimodal data of grass healthy |